BLADE: Bayesian Langevin Active Discovery with Replica Exchange for Identification of Complex Systems: Methodology

-We now introduce the procedure for implementing LAPD.
-This framework can be applied to scenarios with sufficient data, whether clean or noisy, utilizing reSGLD for parameter sampling, and it can also be applied to scenarios with limited data where AL will help to minimize data acquisition cost.
-The proposed LAPD framework is summarized in Figure \ref{fig:lapd}.
+We now introduce the procedure for implementing BLADE.
+This framework can be applied to scenarios with sufficient data, whether clean or noisy, utilizing reSGLD for parameter sampling, and it can also be applied to scenarios with limited data, where AL will help to minimize data acquisition cost.
+The proposed BLADE framework is summarized in Figure \ref{fig:blade}.

-\textbf{Data preparation.} To begin, prepare the time derivatives $\dot{\mathbf{U}}$ and the library $\bm{\Theta}(\mathbf{U})$.
-If $\dot{\mathbf{U}}$ is not directly observed, its calculation depends on the type of data.
-The Finite Difference in PySINDy is adopted as the derivative calculation method for clean or noisy data.
-For ODEs, the library is made up of polynomials of the system states.
-For PDEs, partial derivatives of the position $x$ will need to be calculated before constructing the library, where the finite difference is also adopted.
-We also attempted other approaches to approximate the derivative terms in the face of noise, like spline or Savitzky-Galoy, and found that Finite Difference best suits the proposed framework considering approximation efficiency, accuracy, and robustness.
+\textbf{Data preparation.} The first step requires constructing the time derivatives, $\dot{\mathbf{U}}$, and the library of candidate functions, $\mathbf{\Theta}(\mathbf{U})$.
+When $\dot{\mathbf{U}}$ is not directly measured, it is numerically approximated from the collected data $\mathbf{U}$.
+We employ the Finite Difference method for this task due to its computational efficiency and the low-noise characteristics of our dataset.
+The composition of the library $\mathbf{\Theta}(\mathbf{U})$ depends on the type of system.
+For ODEs, the library is composed of polynomial functions of the system's state variables.
+For PDEs, the library is constructed after computing the necessary spatial partial derivatives from the data, for which the Finite Difference method is also adopted.

-\textbf{Parameter Sampling.} The posterior sampling process involves several key steps.
-First, select the appropriate priors for the coefficients.
-Next, define the posterior distribution using the negative log-posterior (\ref{eq:neg-log-post-est}) as the energy function.
-To ensure that the stationary distribution of the sampler is proportional to $\exp(-L(\mathbf{\Xi}))$, set the posterior as untempered with $\tau=1$.
-Additionally, apply a Metropolis-Hastings (MH) adjustment to correct any bias introduced during sampling.
-After defining these parameters, set an appropriate burn-in period.
-Discard the samples from the burn-in phase and use the remaining samples to estimate the posterior distribution of the model parameters.
-Sequential thresholding is employed after posterior samples of the coefficients following \eqref{eq:resgld iteration}, where the coefficients with posterior modes lower than some threshold $c$ are removed from the basis \citep{brunton2016discovering}, which helps to achieve sparse results.